 The subjects on offer for Year 10 serve a dual purpose.
 Firstly, they seek to give students valuable learning experiences that provide a grounding in the key concepts, skills and ways of working that underpin subjects in Years 11 and 12; and secondly, to allow students to experience a variety of subjects to assist them make informed decisions about what to study in their final two senior years.
 In this regard, Year 10 students will have the opportunity to study up to ten subjects across the year - compulsory Maths and English, and four subject electives each semester.
 With some exceptions, completion of a subject at the Year 10 level will not be required as a pre-requisite for enrolment in the same subject in Years 11 and 12, although prior study in Year 10 will be highly beneficial.

-Year 10 curriculum handbook 2019 (PDF, 3.5MB) for more detailed information on subject selections.
+Students should refer to the Year 10 Subject Guide (PDF, 3.3MB) for more detailed information on subject selections.

 Years 11 and 12